dtcenter/MET/docs/Users_Guide/config_options.rst

   * Prior to MET version 12.0.0, forecast climatological inputs were not supported.
-The observation climatological inputs were used to process threshold types named SCP and CDP.
-For backward compatibility, any instances of SCP and CDP threshold types will automatically be replaced with SOCP and OCDP threshold types, respectively.
+The observation climatological inputs were used to process threshold types named "SCP" and "CDP".
+For backward compatibility, the "SCP" threshold type is processed the same as "SOCP", and the "CDP" threshold type is processed the same as "OCDP".

   * When parsing FCST_THRESH and OBS_THRESH columns, the Stat-Analysis tool ignores the actual percentile values listed in parentheses.